‘A little, weak Democrat could beat me up’: Congressional candidate Mike Perkins in hospital with COVID-19

-Republican congressional hopeful Mike Perkins said Monday he’s been in the hospital with COVID-19 since Friday.
+Republican congressional hopeful Mike Perkins said Monday that he’s been in the hospital with COVID-19 since Friday.

 Perkins, a state representative from Oakland, said he’d been feeling poorly for a couple of weeks but Friday as he drove to work he suddenly took a turn for the worse.